Museum of the Land of Frankincense

-The Museum of the Land of Frankincense (متحف أرض اللبان بال) (also known as the Land of Frankincense Museum) is a museum in Salalah, Dhofar Governorate, Oman, based on frankincense, in association with the Al-Baleed Archaeological Park, a UNESCO World Heritage Site.
+The Museum of the Land of Frankincense (متحف أرض اللبان) (also known as the Land of Frankincense Museum) is a museum in Salalah, Dhofar Governorate, Oman, based on frankincense, in association with the Al-Baleed Archaeological Park, a UNESCO World Heritage Site.
 The museum was inaugurated in 2007.

 History

 The Dhofar Governorate, of which Salalah is the capital, has historically been one of the few natural environments in which the frankincense tree (Boswellia sacra) is able to grow.
 This caused UNESCO to ascribe World Heritage Site status to the Land of Frankincense in the November 2000.
 The museum is located within the Al-Baleed Archaeological Park, part of the UNESCO World Heritage site.
 The museum was inaugurated in 2007, having taken two years to construct.
 Funding for the museum came from Sultan Qaboos.

 Collections

 The museum collections are divided into two main halls.

 Maritime Hall

 The maritime hall showcases the country's maritime history, and the influence this played in the country's ability to trade in luxury goods, including frankincense.
 This section includes examples of Omani vessels, and a virtual reality exhibit.